-Currently in Michigan there is no action required at this time if you are a Medicaid provider and it does say that the timeline for when EVV (Electronic Visit Verification) will me rolled out in Michigan has not been determined yet but it is coming!
+Currently, in Michigan, there is no action required at this time if you are a Medicaid provider and it does say that the timeline for when EVV (Electronic Visit Verification) will be rolled out in Michigan has not been determined yet but it is coming!

-What can this mean for you if you are Medicaid provider in Michigan?
+What can this mean for you if you are a Medicaid provider in Michigan?

 Here are some scenarios for what you might expect to happen with Michigan Medicaid and the EVV mandate

-- The State chooses an an open model where an aggregator works with an existing EVV system such and Rosemark.
-This means that a company like Rosemark that will send data from a given agency through the aggregator like Tellus, HHAeXchange, Sandata or others, to the State.
+- The State chooses an open model where an aggregator works with an existing EVV system such as Rosemark.
+This means that a company like Rosemark that will send data from a given agency through aggregators like Tellus, HHAeXchange, Sandata, or others, to the State.
 This insures the agency of getting paid by the State

 - The State may decide to use different aggregators for different programs and with any given MCO (Managed Care Organization).
 See the list of Michigan Medicaid programs that might be impacted if this is the path that is chosen by the State.